okdistribute/abstract-search/readme.md

 ### `stream.on('data')`

 Return search results as objects.
-Each row should be on a new line.
+Each emit of data should be an array of results.

 ### `searcher.url`